 2010 TdT sponsors include Miller Canfield, Team Detroit, Savor Southwest, Slow’s Bar-B-Q, Audio Rescue Team, Vitamin Water, Wheelhouse Detroit Bike Shop, American Cycle and Fitness, Boll Family YMCA, Michigan Trails & Greenways Alliance, Whole Foods Market, The Hub of Detroit, Arbor Brewing Company, New Center Council, Detroit Bikes!, Kem 3D and Great Lakes Coffee.

 8th Annual Tour de Troit, September 2, 2009

 Over 2,000 riders.
 Raised more than $20,000 for the Southwest Detroit Greenlink.
 New community partner: Southwest Detroit Business Association/Savor Southwest.

 7th Annual Tour de Troit, September 20, 2008

 This one was off the hook!
 Over 1,000 riders traveled up the Woodward Corridor to Palmer Woods, University of Detroit Mercy and Sherwood Forest — then west to Rosedale Park.
 The rest stop was at the newly-renovated Northwest Activities Center.

 6th Annual Tour de Troit, September 15, 2007

-5th Annual Tour de Troit, September 23, 2006.
+5th Annual Tour de Troit, September 23, 2006

 This route was a big hit.
 It took in much of Southwest Detroit, with a rest stop at Fort Wayne (pictured).
 Highlights included Del Ray, Oakwood Heights, and the West Vernor Corridor.
 It was great to see families gather on their porches and clap and wave as the more than 300 riders traversed the lively neighborhoods.

 4th Annual Tour de Troit, September 24, 2005

 This year, the two stops were at Earthworks Urban Garden and Back Alley Bikes.
-The route was a bit shorter than usual — 35 miles — and approximately 200 riders participated.
+The route was a bit shorter than usual -- 35 miles -- and approximately 200 riders participated.
 Looking at the photograph above, it is remarkable how much has changed in the area east of the Ren Cen in just 3 years.

-- Third Annual Tour de Troit, October 16, 2004
+3rd Annual Tour de Troit, October 16, 2004

-- Second Annual Tour de Troit, 2003
+2nd Annual Tour de Troit, 2003

 The second year's ride started at Grand Circus Park and stopped at T-Plex and Clark Park with lunch at McNally's Deli in Corktown.

 1st Inaugural Tour de Troit, 2002

 Tour de Troit.
 Founded by Edward Potas and Mike Kiewicz.
 Logo by Tom Kindred.